 Public Giving and Outreach

-10% of every sale is to be donated to a-political and secular non-profit organizations.
-Partnering publicly however, with large organizations requires a minimum donation amount that I may never yet reach.
+10% of every sale is donated to a-political and secular non-profit organizations.
 In my view, engaging in commerce, especially creatively based commerce, and not offering a tithe of compassionate humanity to others is as vacuous as it is callous.
-Selfishness has illuminated our present time, and defined itself in our shared stories of human societal enterprise, personality, and history.
+Selfishness has illuminated our present time and defined itself in our shared stories of human societal enterprise, personality, and history.
 Let’s change that together.

 Photo Process and Concepts

-Every image in “The European Portfolio” 35mm film hand developed prints” were developed in the old and complicated many stepped color process.
-Cheap materials were used; expired film, expired chemicals, a bathtub, aluminum basting pans for washing, cheap hardware store piping for water temperature regulation and a healthy amount of homemade nonsensical accoutrements.
+Every image in “The European Portfolio” 35mm film hand-developed prints” was developed in the old and complicated many-stepped color process.
+Cheap materials were used; expired film, expired chemicals, a bathtub, aluminum basting pans for washing, cheap hardware store piping for water temperature regulation, and a healthy amount of homemade nonsensical accouterments.

-The art is meant to be quick, fast, ugly, dirty.
-A very grainy photocopier scanner was employed at the lowest resolution to scan the darkroom processed enlarged negatives.
-The idea of the Europe portfolio was to show an unaltered, noisy, over-saturated, washed out and granular look at the lack of human presence and the admiration of the beauty created by humans, through a fragmented and blurry worldview.
+The art is meant to be quick, fast, ugly, and dirty.
+A very grainy photocopier scanner was employed at the lowest resolution to scan the darkroom-processed enlarged negatives.
+The idea of the Europe portfolio was to show an unaltered, noisy, over-saturated, washed-out, and granular look at the lack of human presence and the admiration of the beauty created by humans, through a fragmented and blurry worldview.
 It shows the modern solitude we feel when surrounded by people.
-The images have been crystallized with an old and broken Minolta SRT 202 camera, a Canon Canonet, a Minolta x-700 and lenses diffused with vaseline and pantyhose.
+The images have been crystallized with an old and broken Minolta SRT 202 camera, a Canon Canonet, a Minolta x-700, and lenses diffused with Vaseline and pantyhose.
 Some lenses were stuck on one aperture and required very creative methods for taking a proper exposure, others showed scratches and cracks.
-Very few attempts to remove dust, or damage to the scan was ever attempted.
-The should be seen beautifully through an ugly and broken lens.
-The only hope of the work is to somehow retain the faded analog charm of our collective human beauty and complication.
+Very few attempts to remove dust or damage to the scan were ever attempted.
+They should be seen beautifully through an ugly and broken lens.
+The only hope of the work is to retain somehow the faded analog charm of our collective human beauty and complication.